aickin/react-server-cli/README.md

 Defaults to **false** in development mode and **true** in production.

 #### --bundleperroute
 Create a separate client JavaScript bundle for every route in the routes file, which increases compile time, but makes JavaScript loading faster at runtime.

 Defaults to **false** in development mode and **true** in production.

+#### --compileonly
+Compile the client JavaScript only, and don't start any servers.
+This is what you want to do if you are building the client JavaScript to be hosted on a CDN.
+Unless you have a very specific reason, it's almost always a good idea to only do this in production mode.

+For maximum compatibility between servers and compiled JavaScript, this option implies --bundleperroute.

+Defaults to false.

 #### --loglevel
 Sets the severity level for the logs being reported.
 Values are, in ascending order of severity: 'debug', 'info', 'notice', 'warning', 'error', 'critical', 'alert', 'emergency'.